ashinno/Plant-Diseases-Detection/Readme.md

 # Tomato leaf Disease Detection with Vision Transformer (ViT)

 This project aims to develop a tomato leaf disease detection system using a Vision Transformer (ViT) model.
 The system classifies plant diseases based on images using a custom deep learning model built on top of a pre-trained Vision Transformer.
-This README provides an overview of the setup, training, validation, and evaluation processes.

 ## Table of Contents
 - [Introduction](#introduction)